Thank you for looking!

 Ingrid McMillan

-is a German-Canadian full-time artist.
-Her oil paintings explore the human experience and are posted below in the galleries.
+is a German-Canadian artist.
+Her oil paintings in the galleries below explore the human experience in this digital age.

-is a German-Canadian full-time artist.
-Her oil paintings explore the human experience and are posted below in the galleries.
+is a German-Canadian artist.
+Her oil paintings in the galleries below explore the human experience in this digital age.

 Greetings to my German family and fans from my studio in Canada!
-In this video I talk about my I Love You Anyway exhibition in Berlin, January 2020.
+In this video I talk about our I Love You Anyway exhibition in Berlin, January 2020.

 These paintings represent an imagined evolution of humanity facilitated by the mysterious potency of stem cells.
 Individual organisms of consciousness emerge from cosmic fountains of white holes to represent the origins of our collective journey and the boundless potential of our future evolution.